 Customer journey maps are visual representations of the customer journey from the customer’s point of view.
 That last part is key here: from the customer’s point of view.
 The whole point of a customer journey map is to highlight how the customer interacts with your business during each stage of the journey.
 You’re not building a map of your internal processes from an insider’s point-of-view.

-Customer journey mapping is trending for a number of reasons.
-Most importantly, businesses are prioritizing the customer experience.
+Customer journey mapping is trending for several reasons.
+Most importantly, businesses are prioritizing customer experience.
 I order to optimize your business strategies to fit the needs of the customer, you need to know who the customer is.
-You also need to know how that customer relationship between who they are and what you offer in terms of experience align with what you’re trying to sell.
+You also need to know how that customer relationship between who they are and every step of a user journey getting to what you’re trying to sell.

 In other words, you’re looking at your strategies from the customer’s point of view because you’re aware that they’re the ones looking to your business more as a guide than an untouchable source of power.
 Businesses no longer tell customers why they need a customer.
 Customers go to businesses, and businesses respond with how they can help improve the overall experience.